openfoodfacts/robotoff/doc/references/ingredients-spellcheck.md

 Prediction:     "Th big cat is in the fridge."
 ```

-We transform each text into a sequence of tokens and perform a [sequence alignment method](https://en.wikipedia.org/wiki/Needleman%E2%80%93Wunsch_algorithm) to align identical tokens between respectfully original-reference pairs, and prediction-reference pairs.
+We transform each text into a sequence of tokens and perform a [sequence alignment method](https://en.wikipedia.org/wiki/Needleman%E2%80%93Wunsch_algorithm) to align identical tokens between respectively original-reference, and prediction-reference.
 We assign 1 or 0 whether the tokens is modified.

 By comparing these 2 pairs of sequences, we calculate the number of True Positives (TP), False Positives (FP), and True Negatives (TN).
 Therefore, the overall Precision and Recall.